NichAttGH/Research-Track-2/README.md

 - A plot for the number of reached/not-reached targets.

 Remember that, again, we reference to the [II° assignment of Research Track 1](https://github.com/NichAttGH/NichAtt_RT1_II_A.git)

+### Initialization
+We need to load jupyter cells so at the beginning we import everything we need